NacirChahine/news-ai-advance/AI_PROJECT_DOCS.md

 - **NEW**: Reporter/author system for user-generated content
 - User Profile Enhancement:
   - `is_reporter` boolean field in UserProfile determines if user can create/manage articles
+  - **Self-Service Toggle**: Users can enable/disable reporter status via profile edit page
+  - Toggle located at `/accounts/edit-profile/` with clear labeling and help text
-  - Set via Django admin interface
+  - Also settable via Django admin interface
 - Article Model Updates:
   - `posted_by`: User who submitted/posted the article (always required)
   - `author_user`: Reference to user profile if author is a registered reporter (nullable)